Search:

 We can receive referrals from Community Mental Health Teams (CMHTs), GP surgeries, Job centres, Care Homes and Residential Hostels and other voluntary organisations.
 We also accept self-referrals.

-Universal Credit (UC) is replacing 6 other benefits with a single monthly payment
+Universal Credit (UC) Applications, UC is replacing 6 other benefits with a single monthly payment

 Seeking supporting letters/evidence from GPs and mental health teams.

-Accompanying people to their assessments and, where necessary,
+Accompanying you to your assessments and, where necessary,

-Tribunals; supporting people to ask for a Reconsideration if they receive an unfair DWP decision.
+Tribunals; supporting you to ask for a reconsideration if you receive an unfair DWP decision.

 Applying for Freedom passes and other concessionary transport schemes.